 While this makes sense, in theory, the ratios have two major problems:

-- You can’t verify them.
 A company might say that they make a 1:200 tongkat ali product while in fact they use a 1:20 concentration.
 There is just no way for you to verify that what they say is true.

-- The quality of the starting raw material and the extraction process can make a big difference in the effectiveness of the final product.
 For example, it is known that young tongkat ali trees have less active components than mature ones (hence some companies claim they only use roots that are 10 years old or older).
 Also, certain extraction methods damage the active components more than others.
 Because of this, the difference in effectiveness between different brands and between batches of the same brand can be very obvious.